spatial-data-discovery/ay2021-1/project/CSSTARFISH/README.md

    * Python script: ["Shrimp"-ly Amazing](https://github.com/spatial-data-discovery/ay2021-1/blob/master/project/CSSTARFISH/shrimply_amazing-csstarfish.py)

-   * What Does This Script Do?
+   * What Does Script Do?
       * This script will read the provided CSV file from the indicated directory and transforms it into a Pandas DataFrame.
       Next, any null values will be dropped and the first row will be removed because it doesn't contain relevant data for this project.